Measuring Learning Effectiveness

 Tier 8 – Effects of Transfer.
 Employee engagement and satisfaction surveys can assess the longer-term effects of knowledge transfer.
 If there are control groups that did not take the training, a comparison can show the effectiveness of the training.

 Thomas Gilbert (1927 – 1995) was a psychologist who used behavioral psychology to improve performance at work and school.
 Gilbert identified six variables that he believed were necessary to improve human performance: information, resources, incentives, knowledge, capacity, and motives.
 He called this his Behavioural Engineering Model (BEM).
-Gilbert believed that the absence of performance support at work was the most significant barrier to performance.
+Gilbert believed the absence of performance support at work was the most significant barrier to performance.
 And not an individual’s lack of knowledge or skill.
 So, he believed it necessary to focus on variables in the work environment before addressing them individually.

 So, in examples of training evaluations of this kind, you need to expand the assessment outside of solely the training component.
 And test all areas to measure effectiveness and make future improvements.